pfreemantlm/dev-standard/Platform/CampaignService.md

 ## getCreativesEditions

-Using the parameter `(campaignservice)getCreativesEditions` will returns a mapping of ID:Info for Creative Groups available to the given Brand.
+Using the parameter `(campaignservice)getCreativesEditions` will return a mapping of ID:Info for Creative Groups available to the given Brand.

 The HTTP POST argument (application/x-www-form-urlencoded) "brandID" is a brand ID that has already been created.